 Washing your face with an oil cleanser can also help to pull excess oil out of the skin better than a water-based cleanser.
 Using a toner or serum formulated with chemical exfoliants like glycolic acid and lactic acid can help to eat away dead skin cells before they block your pores.

-Using a spot treatment with benzoyl peroxide, tea tree oil or salicylic acid can help heal active breakouts, however, these ingredients can also make your skin more sensitive to the sun – so be extra vigilant with your SPF.
+Using a spot treatment with benzoyl peroxide, tea tree oil or salicylic acid can help heal active breakouts, however, these ingredients can also make your skin more sensitive to sun exposure - so be extra vigilant with your SPF.

 The Poko Soothing Serum is specially formulated to treat oily and combination skin types, with aloe to soothe skin while tea tree oil works to fights bacteria and keep your pores clear.